 How to prepare for your next competition

-Lance Smith explains how to prepare for and compete in your next race
+Lance Smith explains how to prepare for and compete in your next race.

-This piece was written with road and cross country running in mind but many of the points are relevant to all running disciplines.
+This piece was written with road and cross country running in mind, but many of the points are relevant to all running disciplines.

 Races are run with the feet but often won with the head.
-With two runners of equal ability it is the one who uses his or her head - who focuses, concentrates and thinks best - who comes out on top.
+With two runners of equal ability, it is the one who uses his or her head - who focuses, concentrates and thinks best - who comes out on top.
 And this starts well before the gun goes off.

-In fact it can start days or weeks before, when coach and athlete discuss and work out race tactics.
+It can start days or weeks before when coach and athlete discuss and work out race tactics.
 It even pays to write down the tactics, formulating a race plan for each section of the race and the strategies used to achieve it.
 The race plan should cover strengths and weaknesses, the way to run each section of the race and alternative plans to deal with unexpected changes.
 Races rarely go to plan, well, not your plan anyway.
 There are as many race plans as there are competitors, so you cannot expect it all to go the way coach or athlete wants.
 Having an alternative strategy allows a quick decision to be made without ground lost as the athlete thinks about what to do next.

 Visualisation is also part of the "thinking running" process.
 If the athlete is familiar with a particular course, have them go over it in their mind in the days before.
 They imagine their way through the race, picturing the entire course, working out what they might do and feel at various stages.
 They might also imagine various scenarios, mentally preparing themselves for all eventualities.

 Lorraine Moller, New Zealand's last Olympic running medallist, visualised her Barcelona Olympic marathon.
-She inspected the course exactly 12 months before the race then over the next year ran the race over and over in her mind.
+She inspected the course exactly 12 months before the race, then over the next year ran the race over and over in her mind.
 The course, the weather, the hills, the stadium layout all held no surprises.
-She knew what to expect, when to expect it and what her reaction would be.
+She knew what to expect when to expect it and what her reaction would be.
 Her visualisation even included picturing herself standing on the medal dais.

 Monitoring the course

-Have them to take note of the best places to run as they go around on the warm up.
-For example, it may be better to take a corner wide where the distance may be further but they can run faster or not be caught up in heavy traffic.
-Note the best ways to approach an obstacle such as a jump or bank.
+Have them take note of the best places to run as they go around on the warm-up.
+For example, it may be better to take a corner wide where the distance may be further, but they can run faster or not be caught up in heavy traffic.
+Note the best ways to approach an obstacle, such as a jump or bank.
 Check where the ground is firm and where the soft muddy patches are.
 Sometimes going through a puddle gives firmer underfoot conditions than going around it - so get them to check it out before the race.
 And have them imagine the course with other runners on it.
 The shortest way could also be the most congested.
 You do not want them held up by a bottleneck at a jump or narrow track where passing is impossible.